 Metropolis is the third development stage of Ethereum, launched in October 2017.

-Short for Maximum Extractable Value (previously Miner Extractable Value), it refers to the value that a miner or validator can obtain from reordering transactions in the blocks they produce, on top of the block reward and transaction fees they normally benefit from.
+Short for Maximal Extractable Value (previously Miner Extractable Value), it refers to the value that a miner or validator are able to obtain from reordering transactions within the blocks they produce, on top of the block reward and transaction fees they normally benefit from.
+Transactions leading to MEV include arbitrage and liquidations.

 A network node that finds valid proof of work for new blocks, by repeated hashing.